 Doctor of Philosophy with a Major in Music Technology

-The PhD in Music Technology is a full-time day program.
+The PhD in Music Technology is a full-time residential program.
 Students accepted into the PhD program in Music Technology are expected to hold a Masters degree in Music Technology or from an allied field, such as computing, music, engineering, or media arts and sciences.
 All applicants must demonstrate mastery of core masters-level material covered in Music Technology.
 This includes proficiency in: Music theory, performance, composition, and/or analysis; Music Information Retrieval, Digital Signal Processing and Synthesis; Interactive Music Systems Design; and Music Cognition.

 Proficiency will be assessed through review of a portfolio of the applicant's work and an interview process.
 Students may waive the requirement to enroll in specific courses by appealing to the Music Technology Graduate Program Committee.
 Such appeals will typically be granted only if the student has already taken the same course at Georgia Tech or has taken a substantially equivalent course at another institution, and if the student has earned an exceptional grade in that course.

 The Graduate Record Examination (GRE) is required for all applicants.
 A minimum TOEFL score of 600 (paper-based), 250 (computer-based), or 100 (Internet-based) is required for all non-native English speaking applicants.School of Music

 Requirements of the Ph.D. with a major in Music Technology will include completion of core courses, a minor, elective coursework, a qualifying paper, comprehensive exams and a dissertation.

 |MUSI 6003||Music Technology History and Repertoire||3|

 |MUSI 6202||Digital Signal Processing for Music Analysis and Synthesis||3|